 3.4.
 Classical differential equations.
-If quantum curves are natural objects, then where do we see them in classical mathematics?
-Indeed, they appear as classical differential equations.
 Riemann and Poincaré found the interplay between algebraic geometry of curves in a ruled surface and the asymptotic expansion of an analytic solution to a differential equation defined on the base curve of the ruled surface.
 We look at these classical subjects from a new point of view.
 Let us now recall the definition of regular and irregular singular points of a second order differential equation.